 April is the ideal month to plant because the next few months will see the monsoon rains that provide the much-needed water for the young plants.
 The farmers make ridges and furrows to place the seed material in within rows, usually half a metre apart from each other plant to plant and row to row.

-Farmers drop in 2-3 seed rhizomes into the pits or rows and then cover with soil.
+Farmers drop in 2-3 seed rhizomes into the pits or rows and then cover them with soil.
 Lakadong turmeric farmers are careful in avoiding the use of chemical fertilizers or pesticides even if this means lower yields and attacks by pests and diseases.
 They are keener in preserving the heritage of their method of cultivation.

 Almost all farmers plant other crops such as maize, chillies, aubergines or okra as mixed crops alongside Lakdaong turmeric.
 To conserve moisture farmers cover the area with mulch such as leaves or straw.